UB-Mannheim/vMaBookShelf/INSTALL.md

    - open a "node.js command prompt"
    - change the directory to the "Firefox-Add-on\vMaBookShelfHelper"-directory
    - ~~jpm run~~ (Launch an instance of Firefox with the add-on installed)
-     - **IMPORTANT**: *jpm run does not work with the release version of Firefox 48, or later.
+     - :warning: **IMPORTANT**: *jpm run does not work with the release version of Firefox 48, or later.
        You need to install and use a different version of Firefox*
      - The simplest thing to do is to download Firefox Nightly: https://nightly.mozilla.org/ and start jpm using:
-       - > jpm run -b nightly
+       - > jpm run -b nightly   *(Launch an instance of Firefox with the add-on installed)*
    - jpm xpi (Package the add-on as an XPI file, which is the install file format for Firefox add-ons.)